vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 ## Fetch network history
 After starting a data node, you can load in a segment of network history, if you want your node to have more data than provided by the current height.
 This is particularly useful if you're running an archive node.

-Before you can fetch network history, you will need to update your data node configuration file adding a list of bootstrap peers as by default this is left empty and depends on which network you are connecting to:
+Before you can fetch network history, you will need to update your data node configuration file to add a list of bootstrap peers, as by default this is left empty and depends on which network you are connecting to:

 ```toml
 [NetworkHistory]